e1-m/dispytch/docs/docs/concepts/backend_specific_event_configs.md

 timestamps, etc. Dispytch supports this via the optional `__backend_config__` class attribute on any `EventBase` subclass.

-This lets you define backend-specific settings *inside* your event class in a clean, declarative way.
+This lets you define backend-specific settings *inside* your event instance in a clean, declarative way.

 ---

 ## 🧩 What Is `__backend_config__`?

 `__backend_config__` is an optional `BaseModel` that lets you pass custom options to your producer.
-Each backend (Kafka, RabbitMQ, etc.) can define its own config schema.
+Each backend (Kafka, RabbitMQ, Redis, etc.) can define its own config schema.

 ### 🔎 Example